Macy's Thanksgiving Day Parade marches on after interruption from protesters

 - How to watch Macy's Thanksgiving Day 2023 Parade: Route map, timing and more details to know

-CBS New York's Jenna DeAngelis spent the morning along the parade route, where the sights and sounds lit up the faces of all ages lined up to take in the nearly 100-year-old tradition.
+CBS New York's Jenna DeAngelis spent Thursday morning along the parade route, where the sights and sounds lit up the faces of all ages lined up to take in the near-century-year-old tradition.

 She spoke with a family from Virginia, who said the parade lived up to its hype.